chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 ## Introduction

-This toolkit contains some programs for writing documentation about chromatic solfege.
-Chromatic solfege is an extension of traditional solfege system which is generally known as *"do re mi"*.
-Solfege is using name system which is based on the diatonic scale while chromatic solfege is based on the twelve note chromatic scale.
-Note names of chromatic solfege go as *"do di re ri mi ..."*
+This toolkit contains a programs for writing documentation about Chromatic Solfege.

+Chromatic Solfege is an extension of traditional solfege system which is generally known as *"do re mi"*.
+Solfege is using name system which is based on the diatonic scale while Chromatic Solfege is based on the twelve note chromatic scale.
+Note names of Chromatic Solfege go as *"do di re ri mi ..."*

 This system is designed for describing this new solfege system.
+This system automates writing documents which consists both normal text data and musical score written by Chromatic Solfege's note names.
+This system implements the automation by writing JavaScript script programs.

 This system contains programs to perform following tasks :

 - Automatically generating TeX file.
 - Transposing chromatic note names.